WIRELESS NATION LTD TERMS OF SERVICE

 at any time with or without Notice to You (subject always to clause 11).

 10. You agree to visit the websites announcements page periodically to review any such revisions.

-11. Where any changes to these terms of service may have an effect on You (including any changes to the price of the Service), where possible We will provide you a minimum of one months notice of these changes.
-We will tell you about any material detrimental effect by publishing the change on Our Website and/or by emailing your Primary Email Address.
+11. Where any changes to these Terms of Service may have an effect on You (including any changes to the price of the Service), where possible We will provide You a minimum of one months’ notice of these changes.
+We will tell You about any material detrimental effect by publishing the change on Our Website and/or by emailing Your Primary Email Address.
 It is Your responsibility to check these terms regularly for any modifications or updates.
-Your continued use of the Services after any changes have been posted on our Website indicates Your acceptance of those changes.
+Your continued use of the Services after any changes have been posted on Our Website indicates Your acceptance of those changes.

 12. By continuing to use the Service after the revisions become effective, You are deemed to accept and agree to abide by them.

 13. You confirm that You are eighteen (18) years of age or older and that You have the legal authority to enter into this Agreement.